 Welcome to week 34 of your pregnancy!
 Baby is growing big and strong, and you’re probably a mix of exhausted and excited.
 Let’s take a look at baby’s growth and development, your weight gain, symptoms you may experience, and discuss what it would be like if your baby was born this week.

 Updated August 25, 2021

 Baby’s Development in Week 34 of Pregnancy

 It may seem like there’s not as much to report in baby development at the end of pregnancy as there was in the beginning.
 Those early weeks and months were full of new organs and systems, and flashy updates on development.
 At this point, a lot of what’s happening is just growth and refinement of the existing systems.
 This is still newsworthy!
 It means that baby already has everything he or she needs to thrive on the outside.

 Size of a Cantaloupe

-By week 34 pregnancy — 32 weeks from conception — your baby is about the size of a cantaloupe, weighing in around 4 3/4 pounds.
+By week 34 of pregnancy — 32 weeks from conception — your baby is about the size of a cantaloupe, weighing in at around 4 3/4 pounds.
 He or she is about 12 3/4 inches from crown to rump, or 17 3/4 inches from crown to heel (1).
-If you could take a peek inside you would see:
+If you could take a peek inside, you would see: